 The BCIMCA is an affiliated association with Curl BC and augments their organization by fostering and promoting curling opportunities to BC residents who are 60+ years of age.
 In so doing, the BCIMCA and PCMCA receive a combined annual funding of $5,000 from Curl BC.

 Championships are currently held for Men, Ladies and Mixed competitions.
 Zone playdowns are held for the 60+ men (Masters), 70+ men (Grand Masters), 60+ ladies and 60+ mixed with the winners advancing to the Provincial Combined Championship with the PCMCA.
 The BCIMCA zone representatives vie for supremacy not only among the other BCIMCA teams and but also among the combined PCMCA/BCIMCA teams.

 The Provincial Combined Championships alternate annually between the Interior and Coastal associations.

-The 2013 Combined Competition is being held in the city of Nanaimo from March 5 to 8, 2013.
+The 2017 Combined Competition is being held at the Langley and Cloverdale curling clubs from March 14 to 18, 2017.

 Gala Awards Banquet